salzmanlab-admin/DEEPEST-Fusion/README.md

 - modified-MACHETE report file (based on known fusion database): `Knife_and_MACHETE_Known_fusions_parallel_rev_\*/root/MACHETE_AppendNaiveReptParallel_Known/\[Dataset name\]\_naive_report_Appended_MACHETE_Parallel\_Known.txt`
 - KNIFE report file: `Knife_and_MACHETE_Known_fusions_parallel_rev_\*/root/KNIFE_GLM_model/\[Dataset name\]\_1\_circJuncProbs.txt_cdf`

-In each report file, high quality junctions are called by imposing thresholds on the statistical scores (as described in the paper).
-The list of reported fusion junctions which is the output of the junction nomination component (first computational component in DEEPEST-Fusion) is the union of fusion junctions called from these 3 report files.
-This list of reported fusions should then undergo the statistical refinement step (the second componenet of DEEPEST-Fusion) which is based on Sequence Bloom Trees.
+In each report file, high confidence junctions are called via filtering based on the statistical scores (all needed filters and their thresholds are described in the paper).
+A list of nominated fusion junctions as the output of the junction nomination component (the first component in DEEPEST-Fusion) is reported as the union of fusion junctions called from the above three report files.
+This list of nominated fusions by the first component needs to undergo a statistical refinement step, which is based on Sequence Bloom Trees.

 # CWL scripts for implementing Sequence Bloom Trees